The Variational InfoMax AutoEncoder: The Model

+Since, the decoding information is bounded by the inference distribution, see \eqref{varVim}, and the latter cannot grow more than the entropy $h(Z)$, optimal case that holds true in the no-noise channel case, we can assert that the VIM solution is the one optimising the following objective:

+Let us observe that the capacity constrain is fundamental to ensure that the information about the generated variable $X$ came from the variable $Z$ and not from the weights $\theta$; indeed, the generative information $I_\theta(X;Z)$ can grow potentially up to $h(X)$, $p_\theta(x|z) = p_\theta(x)$, when the information about $Z$ is at most $h(Z)$.
+In the case where the generative model relies on the weight information we will say that the model is overfitting, \cite{JMLR:v19:17-646}.

-By the constrained infomax objective \eqref{obj}, and by the disentangled representation learned by $\beta$-VAE, we deduce that the ability to learn the relevant factors of the visible data is associated to the constraint in the capacity of the channel.
-Intuitively, since a small capacity network can contain only a small amount of information, the network has to transfer only the relevant features.
-In order to test this assumption in the experiments (see below) we trained the model assuming $Z$ is logistically distributed with unity variance.
-We choose such a distribution for two reasons: it has less entropy than a Gaussian distribution and because it is a common assumption in natural science to suppose that the hidden factors of the visible data are logistically distributed \citep{hyvarinen2009natural}.
+By description above, we see that the choice of the, generally unknown, prior $p(z)$ plays a determinant role in the learning performance.
+Indeed, the relationship between capacity and network entropy suggests that a network with high entropy is more prone to overfit: the inference network is leaning unnecessary property about the data and the generative model relies on the weights information, $I(X, \theta)$.
+In order to test the deduction that an high capacity network is more prone to overfit, in the experiments (see below) we consider the cases $Z$ is Normal (VIMAE-n) or Logistic (VIMAE-l) distributed.
+We choose to compare the popular Normal distribution with the Logistic one for two reasons: the Logistic has less entropy than a Gaussian distribution and because it is a common assumption in natural science to suppose that the hidden factors of the visible data are logistically distributed \cite{hyvarinen2009natural}.